con-schy1/Analytics_AdBlocker/README.md

   }
 ```
 8) There is no need to ad an additional entry in **adList** array.
 9) That's it!
-Repeat the steps until the add it gone.
+Repeat the steps until the ad is gone.

 ## Download